 – It only took a few hours to build, and I think it offers a really nice personal experience.
 You can simply ask questions from the bot and it answers.
 Right now, you can use the bot to search for suitable studios, but in the future, you'll hopefully be able to also book through it.

-As marketplace expert and investor Tristan Pollock notes, investors are starting to look for marketplace businesses that already generate serious revenue.
+As marketplace expert and investor Mathias Ockenfels notes, investors are starting to look for marketplace businesses that already generate serious revenue.
 Williams and his team decided to bootstrap instead of trying to get funding early on.

 Thanks to Sharetribe, they didn't need their own development team, which allowed them to reduce costs.
 They were also able to launch quickly, which allowed them to start the learning process right away.
 This was vital, as they soon discovered that the initial business model they had in mind was not really working.

 – We originally thought our revenue would come from commissions from bookings.
 However, we soon discovered it was tricky to get the studios to adapt their invoicing practices to our booking system.